Bachelor of Science in Nursing (BSN) (California)

 INFORMATION APPLICABLE TO ALL PRELICENSURE NURSING PROGRAMS

-Individuals expressing interest in studying nursing at National University will be provided with objective counseling regarding all of the options available to them through the Department of Nursing.
+Individuals expressing interest in the BSN program at National University in California will be provided with objective counseling regarding nursing prerequisites, nursing degree requirements, RN requirements in California, and all of the options available through the Department of Nursing.
 Enrollment in the University does not automatically include admission to a nursing program.

 Students seeking to study nursing at National University must: